 Guess what?
 Namecheap gives you affordable WordPress Hosting, starting for $1 per month as shown below:

-No coding required!
+No coding is required!
 Acanbi’s current website is a WordPress website, and many other business owners enjoy WordPress because it is simple and easy to use.

 Here is how to Choose a Web Development agency.